webdesignio/webdesignio-cli/README.md

 wdio <command> [options] [args]

 Commands:
-deploy  Deploy a given directory to a cluster login   Login to a web-design.io cluster
+deploy  Deploy the current website to a cluster login   Login to a web-design.io cluster build   Build the current website
 ```